Working with a professional photo organizer is new to many people, so I’ve answered many common questions below.

 There are three other costs you should know about:

-- RECOMMENDED: You should buy a license of Adobe Lightroom software to easily enjoy and add to your family photo archive.
+- RECOMMENDED: You should buy a license of Adobe Lightroom Classic software to easily enjoy and add to your family photo archive.
 You don’t need Adobe Lightroom Classic to view your images, but it will make it easier to search them and keep them organized in the future.
-You can get a one-time license for $150 or if you prefer a subscription option you can choose the Adobe Creative Cloud Photography plan for $10/month.
+Adobe Lightroom Classic is part of the Adobe Creative Cloud Photography plan for only $10/month.
 The subscription plan gives you automatic access to all new versions of Lightroom and Photoshop for as long as you maintain your subscription.

 11. Do I really need three hard drives?
 That seems like overkill.

 If you never want to lose a family photo you should purchase three hard drives.
 This is the industry best practice and is a small investment for peace of mind.
 I’ve been using this backup strategy for 25+ years and I’ve never lost a file.
 Data recovery services for a dead hard drive will cost hundreds, or even thousands, of dollars.
 By comparison you can purchase three drives for less than $200.

 12. This is overwhelming, where do I start?

 These projects can feel overwhelming, but it’s easy to get started.
 Just contact me to set up a free 30-minute phone consultation.
 We will discuss your project and plan your next steps.

 13. Should I start with physical or digital photos?